U.S. Navy relieves aircraft carrier commander who wrote letter urging coronavirus action

 "I have no information nor am I trying to suggest that he leaked the information," Modly told a news conference.
 "He sent it out pretty broadly and in sending it out pretty broadly, he did not take care to ensure that it couldn't be leaked and that's part of his responsibility," Modly said.

 "I don’t know why you would punish someone for that, especially with so many lives at stake," he said.
+President Donald Trump, when asked about the captain during a news conference at the White House, said he did not agree with the suggestion that it appeared Crozier was being removed for trying to save the lives of sailors.

+"I don't agree with that at all.
+Not at all.
+Not even a little bit," Trump said.
 SOUGHT 'DECISIVE ACTION'

-Over 100 personnel on the ship have tested positive for the coronavirus so far.
+Over 100 personnel on the Theodore Roosevelt have tested positive for the coronavirus so far.
 In the four-page letter, Crozier, who took command in November, described a bleak situation aboard the nuclear-powered carrier as more sailors tested positive for the highly contagious respiratory virus.

 He called for "decisive action": removing over 4,000 sailors from the ship and isolating them.
 He said that unless the Navy acted immediately, it would be failing to properly safeguard "our most trusted asset - our sailors."
 The letter put the Pentagon on the defensive about whether it was doing enough to keep the warship's crew members safe, and alarmed the families of those aboard the vessel, whose home port is in San Diego.